 The highlight of 2004 was the celebration of WCCW's tenth anniversary.
 In February, Cleo Perry was selected as Commission Chair.
 Three new members were oriented.

 The first activity was to set up and staff a booth at the Duke Health Fair.
-In March, more than 60 people attended the summit, "The Female Perspective: Faces of Substance Abuse," held at the Healing Place for Men.
-Speakers included Jennifer Hobgood, Social Worker; Doug Scott, educator and former law enforcement officer; Barbara Gomez, counselor; and Nancy Finn, counselor and past drug abuser.
-This intensified the group's concern that a Healing Place for Women be constructed and a member was appointed to serve on the Healing Place Campaign Committee.
+In March, more than 60 people attended the summit, "The Female Perspective: Faces of Substance Abuse," held at The Healing Place for Men.
+Speakers included Jennifer Hobgood, social worker; Doug Scott, educator and former law enforcement officer; Barbara Gomez, counselor; and Nancy Finn, counselor and past drug abuser.
+This intensified the group's concern that a Healing Place for Women be constructed,, and a member was appointed to serve on the Healing Place Campaign Committee.
 Members agreed that in preparing for a tenth anniversary celebration, they should take inventory and evaluate the Commission's programs and activities as well as plan special events and a birthday celebration.
-Thus at the April planning retreat, committees were named to study the effectiveness and efficiency of the present Commission structure to analyze its operational procedures, and to plan programs and projects which would enable the Commission to fulfill its mission.
-This study initiated revision of the bylaws so as to incorporate the County's attendance policy and to reorganize the committee structure so that it would comply with current practices.
+Thus, at the April planning retreat, committees were named to study the effectiveness and efficiency of the present Commission structure to analyze its operational procedures, and to plan programs and projects that would enable the Commission to fulfill its mission.
+This study initiated revision of the bylaws, so as to incorporate the County's attendance policy and to reorganize the committee structure so that it would comply with current practices.
 In addition, the website was updated to include the County's Service Index link.
 A recommendation to reduce the Commission's size to ten members was not accepted by the group.
-WCCW again sponsored the League of Women Voters celebration of Women's Equality Day.
+WCCW again sponsored the League of Women Voters' celebration of Women's Equality Day.
 Members attended the YWCA "Academy of Women" dinner and volunteered to partner with NC Women United in focusing on passage of legislation related to women's issues.
 A member was appointed to serve as a liaison with this group.

-At the November 2004 meeting the group evaluated the anniversary celebration and oriented six new members.
-In December, WCCW's special guest was Maria Spaulding, who was recognized and thanked for her and her Department of Human Services continued support of the Commission.
+At the November 2004 meeting, the group evaluated the anniversary celebration and oriented six new members.
+In December, WCCW's special guest was Maria Spaulding, who was recognized and thanked for her and her Department of Human Services' continued support of the Commission.
 She suggested that WCCW may want to compile a history of the outstanding women of Wake County.
 The group will consider its role in such a venture.

 Through its programs and projects, WCCW will continue to acknowledge and honor women and their roles as vital contributors to Wake County and to educate and advocate on their behalf as it celebrates their accomplishments.